 Removal from Public Property

-Only a law enforcement officer is authorized to remove (or bring about removal of) an abandoned motor vehicle from public property, and may contact a towing service for removal of the motor vehicle.
+Only a law enforcement officer is authorized to remove (or bring about the removal of) an abandoned motor vehicle from public property and may contact a towing service to remove the motor vehicle.
 This must be based upon personal observation by the officer that the vehicle is abandoned.

 Removal from Private Property

-A law enforcement officer is authorized to remove (or bring about removal of) an abandoned motor vehicle from private property, and may contact a towing service for removal from private property of the vehicle.
-Removal by a law enforcement officer is based upon complaint of the property owner (or person in control of the property) on which the vehicle is located that the vehicle is abandoned.
+A law enforcement officer is authorized to remove (or bring about the removal of) an abandoned motor vehicle from private property and may contact a towing service for removal from the private property of the vehicle.
+Removal by a law enforcement officer is based upon the complaint of the property owner (or person in control of the property) on which the vehicle is located that the vehicle is abandoned.

-A private property owner (or person in control of the private property) is authorized to remove (or bring about removal of) an abandoned motor vehicle from that property, and may contact a towing service to remove an abandoned vehicle.
+A private property owner (or person in control of the private property) is authorized to remove (or bring about the removal of) an abandoned motor vehicle from that property and may contact a towing service to remove an abandoned vehicle.
 If a private property owner (or person in control of the private property) removes or brings about the removal of an abandoned motor vehicle, s/he must immediately notify the police agency in the jurisdiction from which the vehicle is removed.
-Notification must include identification of the registration plate number, the public vehicle identification number, make, model, and color of the vehicle.
+Notification must include identification of the registration plate number, the public vehicle identification number, make, model, and vehicle color.
 The movement/removal of an abandoned vehicle will not result in any civil liability to the owner of the abandoned vehicle.

 Certification

-Within 30 days of removal of the abandoned vehicle, the towing service which has removed the vehicle must apply to the Department of Motor Vehicles for an abandoned motor vehicle certification (form #VN-012).
-An abandoned motor vehicle certification form must indicate the date of removal, make, color, model, location found, and the name, address, and phone number of the towing service, and a certification (by a law enforcement officer of the public vehicle identification number, if any.
+Within 90 days of removing the abandoned vehicle, the towing service which has removed the vehicle must apply to the Department of Motor Vehicles for an abandoned motor vehicle certification (form #VN-012).
+An abandoned motor vehicle certification form must indicate the date of removal, make, color, model, location found, and the towing service's name, address, and phone number, and a certification (by a law enforcement officer of the public vehicle identification number, if any).

 Reclaiming an Abandoned Vehicle